Coda-Coda/handshake/README.md

  - The publicly accessible [Google Spreadsheet](https://docs.google.com/spreadsheets/d/11LaeMly8CQdM7R7MsvE2GSdWZLySA4hNaQ9GrBg53TE/edit?usp=sharing) then has a record of this interaction (recording the date/time and the SHA256 hashes of the two people's email addresses concatenated with their privacy passphrase)
  - People can report their status, e.g. healthy, suspected, or confirmed to Handshake by filling out [this form](https://forms.gle/DWQRNfaeBrwB3oD58), the responses are available publicly [here](https://docs.google.com/spreadsheets/d/1hcjN_L62VK7hPSIKkfc0YRdFE8ULYG-ebpGgSw3kxgc/edit?usp=sharing)

  - Handshake data can then used by anybody for purposes related to stopping the spread of Covid-19.
-For example, when someone is reported as having confirmed Covid-19, the data from Handshakes can be used to warn those who might have been exposed while the person was contagious to be careful (due to the current setup this would require people to regularly check a Handshake page that has not yet been created to check their risk).
+For example, when someone is reported as having confirmed Covid-19, the data from Handshakes can be used to warn those who might have been exposed while the person was contagious to be careful (due to the current setup this would require people to regularly check a Handshake page that has not yet been created to check their risk, or it could be implemented so that the check could also happen automatically whenever they next Handshake).

 # Further thoughts: